-- Go to The Training Lady homepage and click the RSS icon displayed in the top section of the website
+- Click the RSS icon displayed in the top section of this website.

-- The RSS Feed Reader will automatically identify the RSS feed code and display a prompt for you to Subscribe to the feed
+- The RSS Feed Reader extension will automatically identify the RSS feed code and display a prompt for you to Subscribe to the feed:

-- When new updates are made, the RSS icon in your browser will light up with a number which indicates how many updates have been made
+- When new updates are published, the RSS icon in your browser will light up with a number to indicates how many updates have been made on each site.

 When all else fails…

-- In Google Chrome, click the + symbol at the top of the window
+- Click the RSS feed reader icon at the top of the browser window.

 I hope this has given you a good introduction to the use of RSS feeds through your web browser.
 Embrace the technology we have at our fingertips and save yourself time in the process.
 If you are interested in accessing RSS feeds across multiple platforms then check out Feedly.